 This was complete transformation.
 Ayr were now full of running and confidence, with Dundee trying desperately to pull themselves together.

 The rain had ceased but fog was rolling in as Fraser, off balance, got in a shot for the home side but was well off target.

-The final drama in the first half came in 43 minutes when two Dundee players had to leave the field, injured after a clash of heads.
-MacLaren went off on a stretcher and Schaedler staggering.
-Barr and Mackie cane on as substitutes.
+The final drama of the first half came in 43 minutes when two Dundee players had to leave the field injured, after a clash of heads.
+MacLaren went off on a stretcher, and Schaedler staggering.
+Mackie and Barr came on as substitutes.

 But again the game took a dramatic turn, and Fraser, after a wild shot just before, this time made no mistake.